slune-org/confinode/doc/en/devmanual.md

 If the `Confinode` object was parameterized in synchronous mode, this method directly returns the result.
 In this case, there is a `search.async(searchStart)` method doing the same but in asynchronous mode.

+If a synchronous search is done, pure asynchronous modules will not be used.

 ## Load

 Loading a configuration is done using the `load(name)` method.
 The `name` parameter represents the file to load.
 The real file place will be searched using the `require.resolve()` function.
 It can then be a relative or absolute file name, or a reference to a module .